-Dr. Mark Ferguson is a Distinguished Business Foundation Fellow and Professor of Management Science in the Darla Moore School of Business, University of South Carolina, where he serves as the Director of the Sustainable Enterprise and Development Initiative.
+Dr. Mark Ferguson is a Distinguished Business Foundation Fellow and Professor of Management Science in the Darla Moore School of Business, University of South Carolina, where he serves as the chair of the Business Analytics task force.
 He received his Ph.D. in Business Administration, with a concentration in Operations Management from Duke University in 2001.
 He holds a B.S. in Mechanical Engineering from Virginia Tech and an M.S. in Industrial Engineering from Georgia Tech.

 - Ph.D., Business Administration, Fuqua School of Business, Duke University, August 2001

 - M.S., Industrial Engineering, Georgia Tech, September 1994

 - B.A., Mechanical Engineering, Virginia Tech, December 1991